-22 Engineering: On-Train Improvements and Operations | Capitol Corridor Joint Powers Authority In an effort to further increase space on the 8300 California Cab Cars, Caltrans funded and commenced a more extensive retrofit in July 2012 to increase storage from seven to 13 spaces.
+In an effort to further increase space on the 8300 California Cab Cars, Caltrans funded and commenced a more extensive retrofit in July 2012 to increase storage from seven to 13 spaces.
 These cars will need to go out of service to be modified, but once complete, the four floor slots and three hanging bicycle slots will be removed and will then create space for 13 hanging bicycles.
 As each retrofitted car re-enters the service, there will be more bicycle storage, bit by bit.
 It will take about 16 months to get through this entire retrofit process.
-The first retrofitted car has arrived as of this draft and it is expected that by March 2013, there will be just enough retrofits that can be directed toward Capitol Corridor service that enforcement actions for proper bicycle storage can be initiated.
+The first retrofitted car arrived during the drafting of this Plan and it is expected that by March 2013, there will be just enough retrofits that can be directed toward Capitol Corridor service that enforcement actions for proper bicycle storage can be initiated.